Best Ama Dablam Operators 2026: 10 Commercial Operators Compared

 Building toward Ama Dablam through staged progression

-- Establish multi-pitch rock/ice climbing capability through alpine club courses, guided alpine climbing, or technical climbing instruction
+- Establish multi-pitch rock/ice capability through alpine club courses or guided alpine climbing

-- Complete one or two non-technical 6000m peaks for altitude tolerance development (Mera Peak, Kilimanjaro, accessible 6000m alternatives)
+- Complete one or two non-technical 6000m peaks for altitude tolerance (Mera Peak, accessible 6000m alternatives)

 - Complete one or two technical 6000m peaks for technical Himalayan experience (Lobuche East, Island Peak, Chulu West)

-- Then attempt Ama Dablam with appropriate operator selection and structured pre-trip preparation
+- Then attempt Ama Dablam with appropriate operator selection and structured preparation

-The progression typically takes 2-4 years for working professionals — Ama Dablam should not be attempted as a first major Himalayan climb regardless of operator selection.
+The progression typically takes 2–4 years for working professionals — Ama Dablam should not be a first major Himalayan climb regardless of operator.

 2026 Ama Dablam Cost Breakdown